-PART A - to be completed by the applicant

-Full name of child

-Date of Bi rth

-School you u are St Mary's Catholic Primary School, Falmouth

-applying for or

-Please tick k the box be low if you believe there is an exceptional social or medical need for your child to attend

-this schoo l.

-Crite erion 2 Priority will next be given to children based on their exceptional medical or social needs 7 or those of their parents.
-8
+PAR T A - to be comp pleted by the applicant Full r name of child Date of Birth Scho ol you are St Mary's Catholic Primary School, Falmouth apply /ing for se tick the box bel school. ow if you believe there is an exceptional social or medical need for your child to attend Criterion 2 Priority will next be given to children based on their exceptional medical or social needs or those of their parents.
+We g scho addit ol.
+The need must v for children where there is an exceptional need to attend this school and not another t be specific to this school: a child may have very challenging circumstances that require if that support could also be provided at another school, there would be no exceptional • mplete an application form.
+In order to seek priority on this basis, applicants must also nentary Information Form for Exceptional Need to request admissions priority.